The case of HD 106906 debris disc: A binary's revenge: Dynamics around HD 106906 Laplace surface

 Moving outwards in the disc, we display in the second panel from the left a section at $a=76 $ AU.
 As we are closer to the Laplace radius, the interplay between the inner and outer perturbers is now manifest.
 The previously regular space of circulating trajectories at higher inclinations is now broken up: a chaotic zone emerges at high inclination with chains of higher order resonances embedded within it.
-Notable is the persistence of libration islands around nodal alignment and anti-alignment ($\Omega= 0, \pm\pi)$, along with the separatrix in between.
-However, the libration island by $\Omega=0$ is now around $i\approx 10$ degrees, while those around $\Omega=\pm\pi$ remain at low inclinations.
-Consequently, the separatrix now involves excursions of higher amplitudes: orbits starting in the plane of the inner binary can now reach $30$ degrees.
+Notable is the persistence of libration islands around nodal alignment and anti-alignment ($\Omega= 0, \pm\pi)$.
+The libration island by $\Omega=0$ is now around $i\approx 10$ degrees, while those around $\Omega=\pm\pi$ remain at low inclinations.
+Consequently, debris which is initially in the plane of the inner binary can now reach $30$ degrees.
 Increasing the semi-major axis further, we enter the outer planet's dominated regime.
-Phase space is now encroached upon by the area-filling chaotic zones, with regular orbits becoming less prevalent.
-We note the smooth transport of the low inclination libration zones from around $\Omega=\pm\pi$ towards $\Omega=\pm\pi/2$ as we increase $a$.
-However, the dominant feature of the phase space, persisting to control the dynamical fate of initially cold orbits is the structure of the separatrix, only increasing in inclination excursion amplitude as we increase $a$.
-Orbits starting in the plane of the inner binary still live on the separatrix, which also maintains their eccentricity at low to moderate values, even for high inclinations.
+Phase space is now encroached upon by area-filling chaotic zones then high order resonant chains around a prominent island of quasidperiodic motion.
+Our initially cold disc particles (i.e. on near-circular-coplanar orbits) are seen to circulate on the phase-space trajectory which bounds this regular region, a separatrix of sorts ferrying disc particles with increasing mean inclination as we increase $a$, all the while maintaining low to moderate eccentricity.

+From what preceded, it is evident that a one parameter family of phase-space trajectories is critical to the long-term dynamics of debris discs which are initially on near-circular orbits and co-planar with the inner binary.
+With such initial configurations and their long-term evolution in mind, it would seem reasonable to seek an approximate expression for this family.
+This is what we proceed to do next as we associate members of this family, at any given semi-major axis $a$, with the "separatrix" of an intimately related integrable dynamical system.